davitkalantaryan/emsutils/README.md

 All (or almost all, you see something missing, please inform and it will be implemented) opreators valid for builtin integers valid also for these classes.
-Currently multiplication and division takes a bit longer, but soon will be improved to make these operations faster.

 Example of using these classes one can find in test source file [0002_bigint.cpp](src/tests/googletest/0002_bigint.cpp) .